hbc/NGS_Data_Analysis_Course/sessionV/lessons/07_functional_analysis.md

 After identifying likely binding sites, downstream analyses will often include:

 1. determining the binding motifs for the protein of interest
-2. identifying which genes are associated with the binding sites
+2. identifying which genes are associated with the binding sites, and exploring whether any associated enrichment of proccesses, pathways, or networks.

 We will explore a few useful web-based tools for performing these analyses using our Nanog peak calls.